hellstorm-software/HyKult/README.md

 - began creating Crelly NPC
 - fixed an issue causing Caseoh NPC to display as "Rootling Merchant"
 - fixed an issue causing Walter White NPC to display as "Rootling Merchant"
+- spawn eggs are now consumed on use

 ----------------------------------------------------------